kyma-project/community/governance.md

 > **NOTE:** The described approach only concerns the decisions made by SIGs and WGs.
 It does not affect any Kyma decisions made during daily team activities.

-At the [Kyma project decisions board](https://github.com/kyma-project/community/issues/106#boards?labels=decision&activeFilters=labels&repos=139590666,151691065,139590577,139590641,139590616,139590701,147495537,139847219) you may see the current state of processed decisions in the Kyma project.
+To see the current state of processed decisions in the Kyma project, go to the project's [decision board] (https://github.com/kyma-project/community/issues/106#boards?labels=decision&activeFilters=labels&repos=139590666,151691065,139590577,139590641,139590616,139590701,147495537,139847219).

-The SIG/WG decison-making process is depicted as follows:
+The SIG/WG decison-making process is as follows:

 ![Decision-making process](assets/decision-making-process.png)

 ### Create a decision record

-[Create an issue](https://github.com/kyma-project/community/issues/new/choose) and choose the `Decision record` type.
+[Create an issue](https://github.com/kyma-project/community/issues/new/choose) and choose the `Decision record` template.
 Provide the information as requested in the template and set the issue label to  `decision`.
-The issue may contain all necessary information or, reference a document or an opened pull request with more detailed proposal.
-Set the corresponding WG or SIG label in addition too (e.g.  `sig/core`).
+The issue can contain all necessary information, reference a document, or an open pull request with a more detailed proposal.
+Additionally, set the corresponding WG or SIG label such as  `sig/core`.

-#### Mark existing issue as decision
-In some cases, during the [triage](./issues-workflow.md), a decision  label is set for an existing issue, indicating that a decision is needed.
-In this case, use the [decision record template](./.github/ISSUE_TEMPLATE/decision-record.md) and copy it in the issue description accordingly.
+<**NOTE:** **Mark existing issue as decision**: In some cases, during the [triage](./issues-workflow.md), which indicates the need for a decision.
+In this case, use the [**Decision record** template](./.github/ISSUE_TEMPLATE/decision-record.md) and copy it to the issue description accordingly.

 ### Discuss and get to consensus

-Take all necessary actions to reach a consensus *latest by the decision due date*:
+Take all necessary actions to reach a consensus no later than the decision due date:

-- Post a link of the `Decision record` issue to the related SIG/WG mailing list and to the relevant Slack channels.
+- Send a link to the **Decision record** issue to the related SIG or WG mailing list and post it in the relevant Slack channels.
 If people relevant for the decision are not part of the mailing list, add them explicitly to the email communication.
 Communicate the decision to be made clearly to the groups affected by it and invite them to check the proposal.

 - Clarify and discuss the decision content and the proposal as needed.
-Use the mailing list, relevant Slack channels, the related pull request or, comment directly on the `Decision record` issue.
+Use the mailing list, relevant Slack channels, the related pull request or, comment directly on the **Decision record** issue.

 - Feel free to communicate the decision proposal during the upcoming SIG/WG meeting and ask its members for feedback.
 Encourage the discussion and bring up any objections early in the process.

 - Those who created the proposal work with those who had objections to either prepare an improved solution or decline the proposal.

-> **NOTE:** In most cases, discussions may lead to changes in the `Decision record` or the proposal, or end up with no changes required.
-If a substantially different approach is suggested, invite it's supporters to write a counter proposal and to submit it in a separate pull request.
+> **NOTE:** Discussions  lead to changes in the decision record or the proposal, or end up with no changes required.
+If someone suggests a substantially different approach, ask its supporters to write a counter proposal and to submit it in a separate pull request.

 ### Close the decision